narayanpdas/portfolio/public/content/blog/rag-app-part1.md

 # The Motivation

 The main motivation for the RAG app came from NoteBookLM itself.
 I have been into AI for around 2-3 months by that time and was thinking of can AIs be used to somehow read Pdfs and answer questions.
-NotebookLM when launched, not only did it, it also added many features like mind-maps, and later they kept adding features like audio and even video Overview.This single thing was my motivation to build my own custom RAG version
+NotebookLM when launched, not only did it, it also added many features like mind-maps, and later they kept adding features like audio and even video Overview.This single thing was my motivation to build my own custom RAG version.

 ## Why RAG and why in 2025?